- Case Interview

 Think about "map habit" like the times you go on road trips.
 As the driver, at multiple times during your trip, you pause, look at the map, and see what part of the journey you have covered to get an idea on where you are heading next.
 Similarly, in case interviews, you should also pause often to brief the interviewer on what you have done and where you are going next in the approach.

-This is not very difficult to do, but it’s beneficial in multiple ways:
+This is not very difficult to master with case interview last minute preparation, but it’s beneficial in multiple ways:

 1. It helps the interviewer understand and follow your approach easier